-During reset, the P1CR is initialized to "0" and port P1 becomes an input mode.
-And the P1DR is initialized to "0".
+During reset, the P1CR is initialized to "0" and port P1 is input mode.
+The P1 output latches are also initialized to "0".

-When used as an input port, a timer/counter input and an external interrupt input, the corresponding bit of P1CR should be set to "0".
+Port P1 is also used as an external interrupt input, a timer/counter input/output, and a divider output.
+When used as an input port, an external interrupt input or a timer/counter input, the corresponding bit of P1CR is cleared to "0".